 The bottom line for the STIHL versiondog case study – did versiondog save STIHL money?

 At the point of procuring versiondog, reducing financial costs wasn’t the primary objective.
-Rather, versiondog change management software was a need for clearly organized and traceable documentation.
+Rather, versiondog change management software was needed for clearly organized and traceable documentation.
 Reducing cost has been an additional benefit.

-In addition, it is possible to rely on regular backups to ensure that the latest controller version is always stored.
+In addition to cost reduction, STIHL relies on regular backups to ensure that the latest controller version is always stored.
 As a result, data storage has been simplified and uncertainty has been removed.
 Thanks to the centralized data storage that versiondog brings, there is no longer any risk of data storage devices going missing.